convisoappsec/conviso-docs/docs/integrations/dast.md

 </div>

 You may want to provide some additional information for your new asset.
 Fill the corresponding fields of the form wit useful data.
-When done, click at the butto **Save** at the end of the form:
+When done, click at the button **Save** at the end of the form:

 <div style={{textAlign: 'center'}}>